bramses/sharing-fiction/content/posts/if-i-were-a-visual-artist.md

 - Use volumetric video to explain how I made my painting to people **in real time**
 - Use Tilt Brush to create 3D art

+If you have any questions about any of this stuff, or you're wondering if AR can benefit your art, get [in contact with us](mailto:bram@sharingfiction.com)!